CiscoDevNet/fmc-rest-api/README.md

 Explores basic analysis of threats and compromised hosts.

+## Preview Learning Lab Markdown locally

+Refer to the instruction for your text editor for Markdown previewing.
+For example, [Markdown and Visual Studio Code](https://code.visualstudio.com/Docs/languages/markdown) describes how to configure Markdown extensions.

 ## Contributing

 These learning modules are for public consumption, so you must ensure that you have the rights to any content that you contribute.